joergboe/MakeItSimple/README.md

 ## Kate integration

-The Build Utility provides files that allow you to take full advantage of the Clang Language Server.
+The Build Utility provides files that allow you to take full advantage of the Clang Language Server with the Kate Editor.
 To do this, you need to install the following plugins in 'Kate':
 * Build & Run,
 * LSP Client,